google/decoder-benchmarks-for-rust/README.md

 # Benchmarks for Rust Image Decoders

 This project runs benchmarks comparing Rust's native image decoders to ones written in C/C++.
+At the moment, we only look at decoding JPEG, but we hope to expand to more.

 ## Running